corda/corda/docs/source/wire-format.rst

 The meaning of these are defined in the AMQP specification.
 The type string is a Java class name *with* generic parameters.

-The other parts of the schema map to the AMQP XML schema spec in the same straightforward manner.
+The other parts of the schema map to the AMQP XML schema specification in the same straightforward manner.

 Mapping JVM classes to composite types
 --------------------------------------

 Corda does not need or use a separate schema definition language.
 Instead, source code is used as a way to define schemas via regular class definitions in any statically typed JVM-bytecode targeting language.
-This specification will thus frequently to types whose only definitions are found in the Corda source code: these definitions are canonical and not derived from any other kind of schema.
+This specification will thus frequently refer to types whose only definitions are found in the Corda source code: these definitions are canonical and not derived from any other kind of schema.
 Any class annotated as ``@CordaSerializable`` could appear in an AMQP message.
 Whilst you don't need access to the original class files to decode the typed structure of a Corda message due to the embedded AMQP schema, it will often be much more convenient to work with the original structures using JVM reflection.
 This is typically